 Walker also states that between 1-2% of the human population is autistic.
-According to George Washington University's Health Resource Center at the National Youth Transitions Center, autistic students comprise an estimated 0.7-1.9% of the national college population.
 It's vital that college and university faculty and staff support autistic students as they navigate higher education systems built for neurotypical minds.

 Here are 10 ways to support autistic college students.

 Most autistic people prefer identity-first language, which means they see themselves as "autistic people" rather than "people with autism."